Martin's Cave: History

 The British Museum has seven items in its collection donated by Captain Brome.
 Six of these are the two swords, a scabbard, two buckles and a plaque which were all originally found in Martin's Cave.

 During World War II Gibraltar's caves were extended and exploited by the military, and Martin's Cave was used to house electric generators.
 The generators were removed but the holes that were drilled in the roof of the cave still have cables as evidence of the caves industrial use.
 A nearby battery also became known as Martin's Battery.

 The cave is briefly lit by natural light just after sunrise.
 Due to past vandalism, the entrance to the cave is kept behind a padlocked gate which is a branch off the nature trail called Mediterranean Steps.

 Bats

 The cave has been home to large groups of bats in the past.
 In November 1966, the cave was surveyed by the Gibraltar Cave Research Group; a painted sign on the cave's wall mentions this.
-An estimated 5000 Schreibers' bats Miniopterus schreibersii and 1000 large mouse-eared bats Myotis myotis were there in the 60s.
+An estimated 5000 Schreibers' bats Miniopterus schreibersii and 1000 large mouse-eared bats Myotis myotis were there in the '60s.
 There were no bats found in a 2002 survey of the cave, with incidents of fireworks usage within the cave reported as contributing to the matter.

+Protection

+This cave was included in the caves listed in the Heritage and Antiquities Act 2018 by the Government of Gibraltar, noting that its archaeology was Palaeolithic, Neolithic and Medieval.